-As of July 31, 2023, our public float exceeded \$75 million, based on 2,427,820 shares of outstanding common stock held by non-affiliates and at a price of \$34.75 per share, the closing price of our common stock on June 6, 2023 which was the highest reported sale price of our common stock on the Nasdaq Capital Market within 60 days of July 31, 2023.
-As a result of our public float being above \$75 million, we were no longer subject to General Instruction I.B.6. of Form S-3, which had limited the amounts we can raise through primary public offerings of securities in any twelve-month period using shelf registration statements to an aggregate of one-third of our public float, which is referred to as the baby shelf rules.
-However, as March 15, 2024, our public float was approximately \$65.6 million, based on 3,914,309 shares of outstanding common stock held by non-affiliates and at a price of \$16.95 per share, which was the last reported sale price of our common stock on the Nasdaq Capital Market on March 4, 2024.
+In addition, under current SEC regulations, as of the filing of this report, our public float is less than \$75 million, and under SEC regulations for so long as our public float remains less than \$75 million, the amount we can raise through primary public offerings of securities in any twelve-month period using shelf registration statements is limited to an aggregate of one-third of our public float, which is referred to as the baby shelf rules.
+As of February 28, 2023, our public float was approximately \$17.2 million, based on 34,520,253 shares of outstanding common stock held by non-affiliates and at a price of \$0.4982 per share, which was the last reported sale price of our common stock on the Nasdaq Capital Market on February 28, 2023.
 As a result of our public float being below \$75 million, we will be limited by the baby shelf rules until such time as our public float exceeds \$75 million, which means we only have the capacity to sell shares up to one-third of our public float under shelf registration statements in any twelve-month period.
-The sales of securities in the May 2023 Registered Direct Offering and the June 2023 Registered Direct Offering were completed pursuant to the baby shelf rules and will limit our limit our capacity to sell shares under our current shelf registration statement until we reach the 12-month anniversary of such offerings.
-The sales of securities in the January 2024 Registered Direct Offering were not limited by the baby shelf rules and will not limit our capacity under our current shelf registration statement.
 We will remain constrained by the baby shelf rules under our Form S-3 shelf registration statement until such time as our public float exceeds \$75 million, at which time, the number of securities we may sell under a Form S-3 registration statement will no longer be limited by the baby shelf rules.